Volvo 9700: Second generation, NG (2006–13)

 Holinsheads Volvo 9700H NG in Chester in September 2013.

-The Volvo 9700 NG, also known as 9700 New/Next Generation was revealed in the autumn of 2006.
+The Volvo 9700 NG, also known as 9700 New/Next Generation, was revealed in the autumn of 2006.
 All new styling, but still the same main shape from the previous 9700 and the decades-old Carrus Star.
 In 2007, the 9700 NG was awarded the title Coach of the Year 2008 by European bus journalists.
 On 1 October 2008, Volvo closed their operations in Finland.
 The Tampere plant closed and the Lieto plant was sold back to Finnish investors, mostly related to Carrus, so in a way it was sold back.
 The new name became Carrus Delta Oy.
 All 9700s for the Nordic markets are still licence-built at the Lieto plant.

 The B12B was still the chassis of choice from the Wrocław plant, until late 2009 when Euro V emission requirements were enforced, and all but the 340 hp engines were gone.
 The higher power outputs were replaced with the new B13R chassis.
 For the Nordic markets things changed a bit more.
 The B12M, which was quite popular, was no longer available.
 The B13R became the obvious replacement for the 9700H and 9700HD models, but the tall-standing B13R would not fit in the 9700S model, so until the introduction of the B11R in 2011, the 9700S could only be delivered with 340 hp (B12B) or 380 hp (B9R).
 Before 2009 420 hp was quite common with both B12B and B12M.

 Third generation, UG (2012–18)

 Volvo 9700H UG at Busworld Kortrijk in 2013.

 The Volvo 9700 UG, also known as 9700 Upgrade, was first revealed in November 2012 for the Nordic markets, and the production at the plant in Finland was all changed to UG by early 2013.
 For the rest of the European markets, the new generation was postponed to the introduction of the Euro VI compliant chassis models in the autumn.
 The new generation got new styling details both in the front and the rear end, including new shape of the rear window and new side mirror arms.
 On the inside Volvo have developed all new seats, giving better side support than the previous ones.
 They are also a lot thinner, saving some space for legroom.
-While the Nordic markets got these while still on Euro V/EEV level, they got them also on B9R and B13R chassis, the rest of Europe got them only on B8R and B11R, which are the current offerings.
+While the Nordic markets got these while still on Euro V/EEV level, they got them also on B9R and B13R chassis, the rest of Europe got them only on B8R and B11R chassis.